NadineTs/Airline-Reservation-System-Java-GUI-/README.md

 # Airline-Reservation-System-Java-GUI

 ## Overview
-This Java Swing project simulates a simple **airline reservation system**, allowing users to:
+This Java Swing project simulates a simple **Airline Reservation System**, allowing users to:

 - Input their name, gender, age, and phone number.
 - Choose an airline: